 Furnished Rental Apartments: Landlord Gurus Takeaway

 A furnished rental apartment opens the door to new opportunities to increase rent and boost your income.
-Depending on the factors described above, your home may be a great candidate for short or medium-term furnished housing aimed at temporary relocation, travelling nurse rentals, or corporate housing.
+Depending on the factors described above, your home may be a great candidate for short or medium-term furnished housing aimed at temporary relocation, traveling nurse rentals, or corporate housing.

 You can sign up and list your property on the Corporate Housing by Owner (CHBO) platform.
 Get started today by listing your furnished rental to corporate travelers.
 It only takes as little as 20 minutes to create your listing.
 Enjoy longer-term stays, no booking fees, and the flexibility in renting your rental properties.